bpython/curtsies/docs/quickstart.rst

 Quickstart
 *****************
-This is what using (nearly every feature of) Curtsies looks like
+This is what using (nearly every feature of) Curtsies looks like:

 .. code-block:: python